Kenyan medics say U.S. health aid cuts will mean more abortions

-KISUMU, Kenya President Donald Trump's dramatic expansion of a policy blocking U.S. aid to organizations offering abortion services will have one sure result, say medical workers in this city: more abortions.
+KISUMU, Kenya (Reuters) - President Donald Trump's dramatic expansion of a policy blocking U.S. aid to organizations offering abortion services will have one sure result, say medical workers in this city: more abortions.

 The United States reinstated the "Mexico City Policy" in January, cutting some $600 million in funds for family planning programs overseas.